petaverse-cloud/pv-docs-site/docs/petority/features/health-monitoring.md

 ![Path](/img/health/Activities.jpg)

-It allows you to understand their movement patterns, providing insights into their exercise routines and overall lifestyle.
+This feature allows you to understand their movement patterns, providing insights into their exercise routines and overall lifestyle.

 ### Heart Rate Monitoring:
 Keeping an eye on your pet's heart health is crucial.
 This feature empowers you to closely monitor their heart rate in real-time.